GeorgiaSweeny/KnittingPatternTool/README.md

 # STITCH SUPPORT FUNCTIONALITY
 ## Basic Features
-- Support for different different stitch types (stitch pattern mode, stitches only, no colours)
+- Support for different stitch types (stitch pattern mode, stitches only, no colours)
   - Allow user to interact with grid, changing stitch value in each cell (will require stich type key)

 ## Desireable Feautures